RomanHornung/MultiForests_code_and_data/README.md

     4. `diversityForestD` implements the version of multi forests with variants "Assign Classes" and "Non-Squared" ("wosquared_wogini").
 - **figures**: This subfolder contains all figures shown in the main paper
-    and in the supplementary material as eps files.
+    and in the supplementary material as eps and pdf files, respectively.
-- **tables**: This subfolder contains all tables shown in the main paper and in the supplementary material as tex files.
+- **tables**: This subfolder contains the tables shown in the main paper and in the supplementary material as tex files.
 Note that when the tables were included in the main paper and in the supplementary material, the tex code of these files was slightly modified for visual reasons (without changing the values in the tables).
+    Note further that Table 1 is not included here because this table is related to the design of the simulation study and thus does not show empirical or simulation results.

 ---